tinymce/tinymce-docs/rtc/jwt-authentication.md

 * Use a fixed random key for each document, and generate random salt data to provide a unique key for each session.
 Pass the salt data to `keyHint`.
 * Generate and store a fixed random key for each document in your database.
 Ignore the `keyHint` input field and return a fixed arbitrary `keyHint` value.

+## Encryption key rotation and key hints

+The RTC configuration API is designed to support key rotation.
+Keys cannot be rotated on demand; if this is important to you, please contact {{site.companyname}} to discuss how we can best provide that functionality.

+Document collaboration may be performed in multiple sessions.
+For example, when a new version of {{site.productname}} is deployed it may be incompatible with existing sessions.
+Only one session will be active at a time but older sessions may still be used to bootstrap new sessions.
+As such, old keys cannot be immediately discarded when a new key is requested.

+In order to allow for key rotation, a key hint is supplied so the provider may tell the difference between these two cases and act accordingly.
+If the key hint is `null`, then the client wants the "current" key and can be issued a key different from any previously used key.
+If the key hint is set, then the client is requesting a previously-issued key so that it can read the session history.

+A specific key hint may be specified in the key response.
+If it is not specified, then an empty string will be sent when the client requests that key in future.

+> **Warning**: The key hint is transmitted _in plain text_.
+Do not store secret or sensitive information in the key hint.

+The key hint can be a key thumbprint, ID, or other non-sensitive identifier that will help select the key, such as a timestamp.
+It is only recorded when `keyHint` is `null` in the request.

 ## Need help?

 {{ site.companyname }} recommends looking into how JWT works; some knowledge about JWT is necessary to implement RTC.
 This can be tricky, so if you need some help contact our support team.